OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3Catalog/AwsS3Catalog.md

 The `AwsS3Catalog` command generates a catalog and landing pages for datasets that have metadata files on S3.
 This helps automate the workflow for individual datasets within a larger content distribution network (CDN).
+The landing page can be an `index.html` or `index.md` (Markdown) file.

-The command allows HTML inserts to be provided for the `<head>`, `<body>`, and `<footer>` sections of the landing page, which allows implementation of a standard "skin", such as a navigation menu for an organization's website.
+If the landing page is an HTML file, the command allows HTML inserts to be provided for the `<head>`, `<body>`, and `<footer>` sections of the landing page, which allows implementation of a standard "skin", such as a navigation menu for an organization's website.

+If the landing page is a Markdown file, the website must provide functionality to convert Markdown files to HTML to view the result in a browser.
+Markdown files are easier to create than HTML but current do not display in browsers without an extension or server-side software.

 See the [`AwsS3`](../AwsS3/AwsS3.md) command documentation for information about S3 terminology and authentication.

-This command searches an S3 bucket for files named `dataset.json` and performs the following tasks:
+This command searches an S3 bucket (specified with `Bucket` parameter) and starting folder (specified with `Prefix` parameter) for files named `dataset.json` and performs the following tasks:

 *   Create for each dataset:
-    + `index.html` - landing page for the dataset,
+    +   `index.html` (or `index.md`) - landing page for the dataset,
         which can be linked to from web pages
-* Create for the catalog of multiple datasets (**not yet implemented**):
+*   Create for the catalog of multiple datasets (**NOT YET IMPLEMENTED**):
     +   `index.html` - landing page for the dataset catalog,
         which lists the found datasets and allows navigating to each dataset landing page
     +   `datasets.json` - top-level catalog of dataset metadata,
         which combines all separate `dataset.json` files,
         suitable for tools such as search and discovery tools

+Although this command does not yet automatically create the top-level landing page with a catalog of dataset versions, it is possible to use this command to accomplish the result.
+For example, use the [`AwsS3`](../AwsS3/AwsS3.md) command to list an S3 folder's contents into a table, manipulate the table as needed, and then use the TSTool [`WriteTableToMarkdown`](https://opencdss.state.co.us/tstool/latest/doc-user/command-ref/WriteTableToMarkdown/WriteTableToMarkdown/) command to output content for the `dataset-details.md` file used by this command.
+In this case, make sure that `ProcessSubdirectoris=False` since only the top-level main dataset should be processed.

 ### DCAT Background ###